-HHS will provide a weighted grading scale for those courses that meet these externally-tested standards of excellence such as Advanced Placement (AP) and the University of Minnesota's College in the Schools program (CIS) to ensure the content and quality of course content between schools and among individual teachers.
+HHS will provide a weighted grading scale for those courses that meet these externally-tested standards of excellence such as Advanced Placement (AP), University of Minnesota's College in the Schools program (CIS), and PSEO courses to ensure the content and quality of course content between schools and among individual teachers.
 Weighted courses differ substantially in their level of academic rigor.
 All students are encouraged to take more rigorous courses of study and be appropriately recognized for doing so.
 Students receiving weighted credit are required to complete the course and to complete the summative assessment.
-PSEO courses are not weighted (Note: To appeal for a non-weighted course, the student must make an appeal in writing to the HHS Principal prior to the first day of the course in question; the appeal will be reviewed by a faculty panel coordinated by the HHS Principal).